emvi/shifu/README.md

 ## Admin UI

 Shifu has a build-in admin UI.
 To enable it, add the `ui` section to the `config.json`.
+Static files are provided under the configured path and always under `/shifu-admin`.

 Elements and references on the page can only be edited if you add a template configuration file for them.
 They need to be created inside `admin/tpl/` and look like this: